Maternal Microbiome: How Indole May Protect Children From Fatty Liver Disease

 Babies inherit their gut microbiome from their mothers.
 When a pregnant woman eats a poor diet, it shapes her infant's microbiome in harmful ways—setting up metabolic problems before the child is even born.

-New research published in eBioMedicine (January 2026) tested whether supplementing mothers with a gut-derived compound could break this cycle.
+New research from the University of Oklahoma Health Sciences Center, published in eBioMedicine (January 2026), tested whether supplementing mothers with a gut-derived compound could break this cycle.

 What the Research Found